 There are many joys to having a pet rabbit.
 There are some annoyances also.
 Rabbits are always chewing–it’s part of their nature since their teeth are constantly growing in need to wear down.
-As a result, mischevious rabbits will chew on furniture, baseboards, book spines, electrical wires, and anything else they can get their little paws on.
+As a result, mischievous rabbits will chew on furniture, baseboards, book spines, electrical wires, and anything else they can get their little paws on.
 As a rabbit owner, you can counteract this by rabbit proofing your home or the rooms your bunny plays in to protect them from damage and keep your bun safe.
-This article will cover everything you need to know to rabbit proof your home.
+This article will cover everything you need to know to rabbit-proof your home.

 Rabbit Proofing Your Home